 Is it any good?

+Hard Luck doesn't hold together as well as the other installments.
 Here's the true test of whether HARD LUCK is up your alley: Does the picture of Greg's dad getting tooted on by Grandma's dog send you into hysterical laughter, or do your eyes immediately roll skyward?
-Now that those in the second group have stopped reading this review, here's the poop for the rest of you: Hard Luck doesn't hold together as well as the other installments.
+If this prompts you to stop reading this review, the book is not for you.
 Is Jeff Kinney running out of gas/ideas?
 The quarreling-relatives storyline is a real low point; kids don't care about that stuff.